3 min|Dr. Alex Chan

 5. Singing Bowl Medication and Gong Bath: Tibetan singing bowls produce soothing tones, while gong baths provide deep, resonant sounds.
 You can strike the bowl or gong and listen to the tone or better yet enjoy a sound healing sessions where you lie down and let the sound wash over you.

-For more details and to register—click here.
+For upcoming events and to register—click here.

 Blog References: